Skip to main content

 At the moment many of our projects are at inception or development phase and we invite general interest in the areas of opportunity and challenge set out above.

-A project is being scoped to establish a Circular Economy Technologies Centre linking to the waste management majors at Avonmouth and incubation and innovation support from Bristol and Bath universities.
 The Council invites enquiries from inward investors and developers with an interest in this emerging field.

 Green and Brownfield sites for industrial development